Rockies vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Gurriel has 14 doubles, two triples, eight home runs, 13 walks and 28 RBI (56 total hits).
-He has swiped one base.
+- Gurriel has put up 58 hits with 14 doubles, two triples, nine home runs and 13 walks.
+He has driven in 29 runs with one stolen base.

 Gurriel Recent Games